 - Ensure that the appropriate people have the proper security roles and have completed the necessary associated training

-- Complete the Study Fund Request (SFR) page under the Human Subject Payments module in myUFL
+- Complete the Study Fund Request (SFR) page under the UF Research Participant Payments module in myUFL

 - Click the submit button to route the SFR to the department or college approver